-There are many ways for individuals and families to receive financial assistance in US Virgin Islands.
+There are many ways for individuals and families to receive Food Stamps US Virgin Islands and financial assistance in the US Virgin Islands.
 Whether you are in need of food assistance, help with bills, or aid with a one-time emergency expense, we have you covered.
 Many of the programs available to residents of the US mainland are also available to residents of the US Virgin Islands, and we have included information about those programs below.

 Financial Assistance in US Virgin Islands: SNAP (Supplemental Nutrition Assistance Program)

 SNAP, also known as the Supplemental Nutrition Assistance Program, or “food stamps”, is a program that helps individuals and families with no income or very low income meet their nutritional needs.